R1-T1: Fully Incentivizing Translation Capability in LLMs via Reasoning Learning: Methodology

-This part introduces a self-evolving mechanism that allows the model to progressively refine its reasoning skills over time through reinforcement learning.
-This iterative process facilitates the continuous enhancement of the model's translation performance, ensuring that it not only learns from its immediate outputs but also adapts based on long-term feedback.
+This part introduces a self-evolving RL mechanism that allows the model to progressively refine its reasoning skills over time after the cold start phase.
+Notably, only the 2k training parallel corpus in Table~\ref{tab:fig_token} without CoT are used in this phase.
+This iterative process facilitates the continuous improvement of translation strategies, ensuring the model learns both from immediate outputs (\emph{i.e.}, token-level predictions) and adapts based on long-term feedback (\emph{i.e.}, overall translation quality).
+The reward calculation and learning strategy for RL are detailed below:

-\paragraph{Reward Modeling} To effectively guide the model's reasoning and translation quality, we have devised a reward modeling system that incorporates two distinct types of rewards: Format Reward and Answer Reward.
-These rewards are designed to align the model's output with the desired reasoning format and translation quality, allowing for targeted refinements based on specific performance criteria.

-\textit{(1) Format Reward:} This reward encourages the model to adhere to a structured response format.
-We employ regular expression extraction to ensure the model places its reasoning process within the `<think></think>` tags and provides its final translation inside the `<answer></answer>` tags.
-The format reward score (S$_{format}$) is computed as follows:
+\textit{RL Reward Modeling:} For the RL stage, we have designed a reward modeling system consisting of two distinct types of rewards: \textit{(a) Format Reward:} This reward encourages the model to adhere to a structured response format.
+We use regular-expression extraction to ensure that the reasoning process is placed within the `<think></think>` tags and the final translation is enclosed within the `<answer></answer>` tags. \textit{(b) Answer Reward:} The answer reward evaluates the quality of the translation in the model output.
+To objectively assess translation quality, we employ COMET~\citep{rei-etal-2020-comet}, an evaluation metric that compares the translation of the model with a reference.

-This design ensures that the model’s output is both readable and logically structured, crucial for subsequent reasoning steps.

-\textit{(2) Answer Reward:} The answer reward evaluates the translation quality in the model's output.
-To objectively assess the translation results, we adopt COMET~\cite{rei-etal-2020-comet} as the evaluation metric, which compares the model’s translation against a reference translation.
-However, we encountered several challenges with directly using COMET scores:

-\begin{itemize} \item When the COMET score is lower than the format reward, the model (or actor) may output an incorrect format to avoid receiving the lowest possible score, leading to suboptimal behavior. \item The continuous nature of COMET’s reward signal may cause instability in gradient updates, resulting in slower convergence and potential performance degradation during training. \end{itemize}